 Anyone who’s stood in front of the paint chip wall at the local home-improvement store can attest that white comes in a variety of hues, from creamy yellow to blush with pink.
 What many don’t realize is that choosing the correct shade to complement your room, decor or simply express the proper mood can make the difference between creating the perfect scheme or designing a room or project that just feels off.

 Farrow & Ball design director Sarah Cole says, “One of the most common mistakes people make is not finding the right sympathetic white for a color.”
 Farrow & Ball’s online color tools make choosing shades even easier.
 Whether it’s for the walls, for the trim or for a DIY project, here are some guidelines to consider:

 1. Like any color, white comes in shades that can be categorized as cool, warm and neutral.

 2. With this in mind, decide the mood you are trying to evoke and select the appropriate shade of white to accomplish that.

 5. Because white’s most salient quality is its ability to reflect light, choose your white based on the way you would like to alter the feeling of space in a room.
-Bright and cool whites will makes the walls recede and the room feel larger.
-Stone- and warm-tone whites draw the walls in, making a room feel cozy and more intimate.
+Bright and cool whites will make the walls recede and the room feel larger.
+Stone- and warm-toned whites draw the walls in, making a room feel cozy and more intimate.